 As Willebrand told MLive during the early days of her tenure, “We’re looking for people who are looking for love and looking to do the show for the right reasons.
 We want someone who has a sense of adventure and is willing to take a leap of faith.”

-Lacey Pemberton, a casting director who worked on multiple seasons of “The Bachelor” and “The Bachelorette” from 2009–2014, told ABC 11 that potential contestants must express their authentic selves during the casting process.
+Lacey Pemberton, a casting director who worked on multiple seasons of “The Bachelor” and “The Bachelorette” from 2009 to 2014, told ABC 11 that potential contestants must express their authentic selves during the casting process.
 “When you’re on the show, you can only keep up your party manners so long, so you really need to be yourself and…have a good time with it,” she explained.
 “This is a show about hopefully finding true love, so you want to be all that you can be—show that person your best self.”

 She added that those auditioning for the show should have good energy, a sense of humor about the whole experience, and an elevated optimism.
 You must be willing to open up and share details about your life because it’s all about “revealing” yourself, and a failure to do so reads as one of the series’ dreaded “red flags.”

-Familiarize yourself with the contestant casting process, as that seems to be the point of entry for Bachelor Nation.
-You can either apply or be nominated.
-(Sean Lowe was nominated for “The Bachelorette” by his sister, for instance, and ultimately became the Bachelor.)
-But you’ll have to meet an array of eligibility requirements, too.
+So, everyone must familiarize themselves with the contestant casting process, as that seems to be the point of entry for Bachelor Nation.
+To become a contestant on “The Bachelor” or “The Bachelorette,” you can either apply or be nominated.
+(Sean Lowe, who appeared on Season 8, was nominated by his sister, for instance, and ultimately became the Bachelor.)

 If you hope to audition during an open casting call, however, those for “The Bachelorette” typically take place during the months that “The Bachelor” airs.
 You’ll need to fill out the application, whether ahead of time or at the event itself.
 But as an inside source told E!
 News about the casting process for “The Bachelor,” “Only a couple women get picked from actual casting calls.
 It’s a very small percent.
 Most of the women are either cast from videos they send in or referrals, or they find their own way on.”
 The source added, “The producers don’t actually confirm that you’re on the show until about two weeks before you have to pack your stuff up and travel to L.A.”